+Every now and then someone puts an idea into such powerful words that it shifts our ways of thinking.
+Sometimes groups get together and hammer out statements that are meant to change the way people think about the world or a particular issue.
+Many such statements are quickly forgotten.
+But some have unusual durability and influence.
 Here is the Science and Environmental Health Network's collection of definitive statements on our range of issues.
 We - as individuals or as an organization - have had a hand in most of them.
 They express the ideas and values that guide our work and that we believe are widely shared.
 Use them and quote them freely.

 The release and use of toxic substances, the exploitation of resources, and physical alterations of the environment have had substantial unintended consequences affecting human health and the environment.
 Some of these concerns are high rates of learning deficiencies, asthma, cancer, birth defects and species extinctions; along with global climate change, stratospheric ozone depletion and worldwide contamination with toxic substances and nuclear materials.

 We believe existing environmental regulations and other decisions, particularly those based on risk assessment, have failed to protect adequately human health and the environment - the larger system of which humans are but a part.

 We believe there is compelling evidence that damage to humans and the worldwide environment is of such magnitude and seriousness that new principles for conducting human activities are necessary.